maduabuchicharles50/PAYROLL-SYSTEM-API/README.md

-# PS-9-BE
+# PAYROLL-SYSTEM-API
 This repository contains the backend code for a payroll system.
-It is designed to handle employe data, salaries and manage payroll for an organization.
+It is designed to handle employee data, salaries and manage payroll for an organization.

 ## Tech Stack
 **Backend:** [NodeJS](https://nodejs.org), [Express](https://expressjs.com)